CMU-CREATE-Lab/esdr/HOW_TO.md

 ## Export

+There are two API methods for exporting ESDR feed data:

+* one for exporting one or more channels from a single feed, with support for exporting from a private feed
+* one for exporting one or more channels from one or more *public* feeds.

+Timestamps of exported data will be in UNIX epoch time if no timezone is specified.
+If a timezone parameter is specified, timestamps will be ISO8601 format for the given timezone.
+The value of the timezone parameter is case-sensitive and must be a name from the [IANA time zone database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (e.g. "UTC", "America/New_York", etc).

+### Exporting Data from a Single Feed

-You can currently export one or more channels from a single feed to CSV (the default) or JSON.
+Use this method when you want to export one or more channels from a single (public or private) feed to CSV (the default) or JSON.

 Here's the format:

     https://esdr.cmucreatelab.org/api/v1/feeds/FEED_ID_OR_API_KEY/channels/ONE_OR_MORE_CHANNELS_COMMA_DELIMITED/export?from=UNIX_TIME_SECS&to=UNIX_TIME_SECS&format=[csv|json]&timezone=IANA_TIMEZONE

 The "from", "to", "format", and "timezone" parameters are all optional.

-Timestamps of exported data will be in UNIX epoch time if no timezone is specified.
-If a timezone parameter is specified, timestamps will be ISO8601 format for the given timezone.
-The value of the timezone parameter is case-sensitive and must be a name from the [IANA time zone database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (e.g. "UTC", "America/New_York", etc).

 Examples: